muxup/muxup-site/pages/2025q4/minipost-olmo3-training-cost.md

 overheads.
 If we assume 560 W power usage per Grace-Hopper module in this period, below the set power limit of 660 W, we can estimate 5 GWh power usage for the compute of the pretraining run."

+## Article changelog
+* 2025-12-02: (minor) Added clarifying note about energy via gas in the leisure centre comparison.